Clean Energy Hawaii

 Load-shifting – stores energy during periods of low customer demand, for use during early morning hours and at night when electricity demand is at its highest.
 This type of BESS enables the electric grid to accommodate more renewable sources, such as solar and wind, while it displaces thermal generation and helps lower emissions.

 Contingency – allows stored energy to be sent to the grid as a quick response to an unexpected event such as a sudden drop in energy production from wind, solar, or a thermal power plant.
 This quick response capability improves grid reliability and reduces the likelihood of customer outages.

-Public comments on the projects will be accepted until May 14, 2020 and submitted as part of the PUC application process.
-If these projects are chosen through the RFP process, a PUC application will be submitted, and a second round of public comments will be solicited and shared as part of the docket associated with the project application.
+Public comments on the projects were collected between late February to mid-May 2020 and will be submitted as part of the PUC application process.
+A second round of public comments will be solicited and shared as part of the docket associated with the project application.